 You can read more about the book at the McGill-Queen’s University Press website, and you can see me presenting some of the ideas from the book here.
 You can find a discount code for the book in the image on this Tweet.

 Ian Werkheiser interviewed me about the book for the Thought About Food podcast.
 You can listen to part 1 here and part 2 here.
 In addition, Siobhan O’Sullivan interviewed me about the book for Knowing Animals (you can listen to the episode here), and Kyle Johannsen interviewed me about the book for the New Books Network (you can listen to the episode here).
 I also spoke to the ethologist Marc Bekoff about Just Fodder for his ‘Animal Emotions’ column in Psychology Today; you can read that interview here.

 My second book, Food, Justice, and Animals: Feeding the World Respectfully, will be published by Oxford University Press in 2023.
+You can read more about the book on the Oxford University Press website.
 This is an abstract: